-The mayor and city council members appreciate your interest in the City of St. Matthews recycling program and hope that you will participate consistently, as well as encourage other to participate in recycling.
+The mayor and city council members appreciate your interest in the City of St. Matthews recycling program and hope that you will participate consistently, as well as encourage others to participate in recycling.
 It is important that everyone does their part in keeping our environment green.

 City of St. Matthews Recycling Program: